dcit202Andriod/DCIT-202-epic-minder-app-grp-38/README.md

 ## How to use the EpicMinder App:
 - New users are required to sign up while existing users can sign in to access their task page.
 - Users can login using their google email account and it will be authenticated through firebase with their emails.
+- After successful login after successful login, The name and image of the user (on the E-mail) will be taken by firebase and and displayed on the main page.

 ## Group Contributions